Michael-Rapoport/Arbsnark/readme.md

 - Risk management with stop-loss mechanisms and maximum loss limits
 - Gas optimization for efficient trade execution
 - Automated execution of arbitrage opportunities based on price feeds
+- Ability to manually execute arbitrage trades
 - Ability to withdraw funds and tokens from the contract
 - Secure ownership and access control mechanisms
+- Monitoring and maintenance features for updating price feeds and handling vulnerabilities

 ## Prerequisites